Swim Team Basics

 No, it is not necessary for swimmers to know how to swim the four strokes (i.e., freestyle, backstroke, breaststroke, and butterfly).
 Coaches will work with swimmers through the season to improve skills and techniques and to progress toward swimming strokes legally.
 That said, swim team should not be viewed as a substitute for swimming lessons.

 All swimmers need to understand how to stay safe in the water.
-For this reason, those age six (6) and under will need to complete a simple safety evaluation with a lifeguard prior to registration.
+For this reason, those age five (5) or six (6) must pass a simple safety evaluation with a lifeguard prior to the first day of practice.
 This evaluation can take place any time the pool is open by speaking with the pool manager on duty.
 No appointment is necessary.

 Please note that this is not a stroke evaluation or try-out for the team.
 It is to ensure our youngest swimmers are safe at all times.